 Brush the tops with beaten egg, then carefully place onto the hot baking tray.

-Bake for 10 mins until risen and golden on the top.
+Bake for 10-15 mins in the top oven at 220°C until risen and golden on the top.
 Eat just warm or cold on the day of baking, generously topped with jam and clotted cream.

 Recipe from BBC Good Food.